chelseaceballos/web-module-project-client-auth/README.md

 #### Build the App!
-* Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however you would like).
+* ✅✅Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however you would like).
-* The login function should save the returned token to localStorage.
+* -- maybe -- The login function should save the returned token to localStorage.
 You can setup `isLoading` state in your Login component, and show a spinner on your form or in your button while the login request is happening.
-* When the request returns, save the token to `localStorage`, then use the history object in your Login component to navigate your user to your FriendsList route
+* ✅✅When the request returns, save the token to `localStorage`, then use the history object in your Login component to navigate your user to your FriendsList route
 * Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.
 * Create a protected route for your friends list.
 Remember, if the user isn't logged in, navigating to this protected route will redirect them to the login page.
 * In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API.